gregorybloom/YouTubeModding14/README.md

 ## **Important Note**

+This is meant to be a continuation/spinoff of McJty's tutorials.
+It assumes you have the skills necessary to handle that much, so start there.

+Other skills you should need:

+1) Learning the basics of JSON
+2) learning how to read `run/logs/latest.log`

 I have almost zero experience modding minecraft.
 If you have questions, there are two discords that have experienced users: Modded Minecraft, and Minecraft Modded Development.
 A search for these discords will help you.

 <br>